AndyCao1125/EOLO/README.md

 ## Acknowledgements & Contact
 We thank the authors ([PyTorch_YOLO-Family](https://github.com/yjh0410/PyTorch_YOLO-Family)) for their open-sourced codes.

-For any help or issues of this project, please contact jcao248@connect.hkust-gz.edu.cn.
+For any help or issues of this project, please contact [Jiahang Cao](jcao248@connect.hkust-gz.edu.cn).